FAQs

 Do the snakes you bring bite?

-With over 10,000 people holding, touching, or petting my animals last year, we did not have a single incident (unless you consider a snake relieving itself ("pooping") an incident!).
+With over 10,000 people holding, touching, or petting our animals last year, we did not have a single incident (unless you consider a snake relieving itself ("pooping") an incident!).

 Have you ever been bitten by a venomous snake?